imacovei/imacovei/index.md

 # End‑of‑Line Test Software for Consumer Medical & Electronic Devices

-High‑throughput, multi‑device parallel testing for modern production lines.
+High‑throughput, multi-device parallel testing for modern production lines.
 Used in the final production stage of medical devices

 [comment]: <> (such as **bite away**, **herpoterm**, **epiivo**, and **bite away pro**.)